telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 16. Allow

-Allow HTTP Header is used in response notification.
+Allow HTTP header is used in response notification.
 It notifies that which methods are allowed by the specified Host/resource.

     Allow: GET